SunidhiChoubey/a-s/README.md

 If an integer array arr is declared, all elements in arr must be integers.
 If the first element is stored at memory address 1000, the next element will be stored at 1004 (assuming an integer is 4 bytes in size).
 ### Applications:
-Matrix Representation: Arrays can represent data in matrix form or tabular format.
+####v Matrix Representation: Arrays can represent data in matrix form or tabular format.
-Data Storage: Arrays store data that will be processed, such as elements in algorithms.
+#### Data Storage: Arrays store data that will be processed, such as elements in algorithms.
-Implementing Other Structures: Arrays are used to implement other data structures like queues, stacks, and dynamic memory allocations like linked lists and trees.
+#### Implementing Other Structures: Arrays are used to implement other data structures like queues, stacks, and dynamic memory allocations like linked lists and trees.
-Array Operations:
+### Array Operations:
-Traversal: Visiting each element in the array in a specific order (e.g., sequentially or in reverse).
+#### Traversal: Visiting each element in the array in a specific order (e.g., sequentially or in reverse).
-Insertion: Adding a new element at a specific index.
+#### Insertion: Adding a new element at a specific index.
-Deletion: Removing an element from a specific index.
+#### Deletion: Removing an element from a specific index.
-Searching: Finding the index of a particular element.
+#### Searching: Finding the index of a particular element.
-Types of Arrays:
+### Types of Arrays:
-One-Dimensional Arrays: A single row of elements.
+#### One-Dimensional Arrays: A single row of elements.
-Multi-Dimensional Arrays: Arrays of arrays, such as 2D arrays (matrices).
+#### Multi-Dimensional Arrays: Arrays of arrays, such as 2D arrays (matrices).
-Advantages:
+### Advantages:
-Random Access: Direct access to elements using their index, which is faster.
+#### Random Access: Direct access to elements using their index, which is faster.
-Cache Locality: Arrays have better cache performance because elements are stored contiguously.
+#### Cache Locality: Arrays have better cache performance because elements are stored contiguously.
-Multiple Data Items: Arrays allow multiple data items of the same type to be stored under a single name.
+#### Multiple Data Items: Arrays allow multiple data items of the same type to be stored under a single name.
-Base for Other Structures: Arrays are foundational for implementing data structures like linked lists, stacks, and queues.
+#### Base for Other Structures: Arrays are foundational for implementing data structures like linked lists, stacks, and queues.
-Disadvantages:
+### Disadvantages:
-Fixed Size: Once the size of an array is set, it cannot be changed.
+#### Fixed Size: Once the size of an array is set, it cannot be changed.
 This limits flexibility in storage.
-Homogeneity: Arrays can only store elements of the same data type.
+#### Homogeneity: Arrays can only store elements of the same data type.
-Complex Insertion/Deletion: Due to contiguous memory allocation, inserting or deleting elements in an array is complex and time-consuming compared to linked lists.
+#### Complex Insertion/Deletion: Due to contiguous memory allocation, inserting or deleting elements in an array is complex and time-consuming compared to linked lists.

 ## CODES
 ~~~